Oxyto/deno-crud/README.md

 `brew install deno`

-In order to run the project, you will need `deno` installed on your machine.
+Then, you will need to have Docker hub on your Mac for running the app.

-Then, you just need to run `deno task start`.
+To start the project, run `docker-compose up`